peteash10/2017-body-of-work/2 - Practical Areas of Interest.md

 [LiDAR](https://en.wikipedia.org/wiki/Lidar) and [Kinect](https://en.wikipedia.org/wiki/Kinect).
 They're cameras, but they're not cameras.
 Adding a new dimension of depth.
 See also [DepthKit](http://www.depthkit.tv) and work with the [LiDAR unit I recently bought](https://github.com/golanlevin/ExperimentalCapture/tree/master/students/benjamin/project3)

-Interesting to me because they push the edges of "what is a camera" in a relatively comprehendable way, plus they really do just produce data which has to be rendered in an arbitrary way to be understood.
+Interesting to me because they push the edges of "what is a camera" in a relatively comprehendible way, plus they really do just produce data which has to be rendered in an arbitrary way to be understood.

 Particularly want to rethink how they "see".

 ![](https://raw.githubusercontent.com/peteash10/2017-body-of-work/master/images/clouds_doc.jpeg)

-##Mutispectral Imaging
+##Multispectral Imaging

 Moving out of the visual RGB band and looking at non-visible light and radio waves.